University of Alabama: Racial integration

 George Wallace's "stand in the schoolhouse door" to attempt to stop integration of other races at the University of Alabama.

 Until the 1960s, the university admitted only white students (with one temporary exception).
 The practice of racial segregation was common in the American South at this time and the university barred all students of color from attending.
 The first attempt to integrate the university occurred in 1956 when Autherine Lucy successfully enrolled on February 3 as a graduate student in library sciences after she secured a court order preventing the university from rejecting her application on the basis of race.
 In the face of violent protests against her attendance, Lucy was suspended (and later outright expelled) three days later by the board of trustees on the basis of being unable to provide a safe learning environment for her.
 The university was not integrated until 1963 when Vivian Malone and James Hood registered for classes on June 11.

 Foster Auditorium and Malone-Hood Plaza today.
 Lucy Clock Tower is in the foreground.

 Governor George Wallace made his infamous "Stand in the Schoolhouse Door", standing in the front entrance of Foster Auditorium in a symbolic attempt to stop Malone and Hood's enrollment.
 When confronted by U.S. Deputy Attorney General Nicholas Katzenbach and federal marshals sent in by U.S. Attorney General Robert F. Kennedy, Wallace stepped aside.
 President John F. Kennedy had called for the integration of the University of Alabama as well.
 Although Hood dropped out after two months, he returned and, in 1997, received his doctorate.
 Malone persisted in her studies and became the first African American to graduate from the university.
 In 2000, the university granted her a doctorate of humane letters.
 Autherine Lucy's expulsion was rescinded in 1980, and she re-enrolled and graduated with a master's degree in 1992.
 Later in his life, Wallace apologized for his opposition to racial integration.
 In 2010, the university formally honored Lucy, Hood and Malone by rechristening the plaza in front of Foster Auditorium as Malone-Hood Plaza and erecting a clock tower – Autherine Lucy Clock Tower – in the plaza.
 In 2019 Autherine Lucy was presented with a doctorate of humane letters, and in 2022 the education building in which she sheltered during the protests was renamed in her honor.

+Archie Wade became the first African-American faculty member of the university in 1970 when he was hired by the College of Education.
+He retired from the university in 2000.

 2011 tornado

 On April 27, 2011, Tuscaloosa was hit by a tornado rated EF4 on the Enhanced Fujita scale, killing six students who lived off campus.
-The campus grounds were not damaged by the storm, but the university canceled the rest of the spring semester and postponed graduation because of damage to approximately 12% of the city and the loss of life.
+The campus grounds were not damaged by the storm, but the university canceled the rest of the spring semester and postponed graduation because of damage to approximately 11% of the city and the loss of life.